HubRise/website/content/apps/woocommerce/en/push-catalog.md

 1. Log in to your [HubRise account](https://manager.hubrise.com).
 1. Select the HubRise account and location connected with your WooCommerce store.
-1. Open the **CONNECTIONS** page, then select **WooCommerce Bridge** from the list of connected apps.
+1. Open the **CONNECTIONS** page, then find **WooCommerce Bridge** from the list of connected apps and click **Open**.
 1. In WooCommerce Bridge, select the **Actions** tab, then click **Push catalog**.

 When you push your catalog, WooCommerce Bridge creates the products that do not yet exist in WooCommerce.
-It also updates the price of your WooCommerce products, if the **Update prices of existing products** checkbox is selected in the Configuration page.
+It matches them using ref codes.
+It also updates the price of your WooCommerce products, if the **Update prices of existing products** checkbox is selected in the bridge **Configuration** page.
 WooCommerce Bridge does not delete products.

 ## Automatic Catalog Push